 Archives Canada This catalog covers collections of documents, photographs and maps in more than 800 archives located across Canada.
 Looking for records on my Peters ancestors, I ran an Advanced Search for Any Keyword=Peters family and clicked the box for Province/Territory=NB (New Brunswick).

 One of the seven matches pertains to my family, and I can follow a link to the Provincial Archives of New Brunswick website to find out how I can access the manuscript.

-The British national archives’ new catalog describes 20 million court records, military records and wills created by the central government in England and Wales.
+Discovery, the British national archives’ new catalog, describes 20 million court records, military records and wills created by the central government in England and Wales.
 Using the Advanced Search form, I searched for the phrase “William Pennington” and the word Devonshire (the county where he lived).
 The first match is a record of William’s discharge from the 66th Foot Regiment in 1785.
 There’s even a link to findmypast.com <findmypast.com>, where I can download the record for a fee.

 The Church of Jesus Christ of Latter-day Saints’ Family History Library has many British church records on microfilm, but not the Baptist church records for Llanigon.
 If the library doesn’t have the British church records you need, try the National Register of Archives catalog.